HariSekhon/Diagrams-as-Code/README.md

 They say a picture is worth a thousand words...

-### GitHub Actions CI/CD
+### This Repo's Creation and GitHub Actions CI/CD to automatically (re)generate diagrams from code changes

-How this repo got created...

 [github_actions_cicd.py](github_actions_cicd.py):